wingkwong/aws-playground/serverless/lambda/README.md

 # Lambda

-If your code is not executing, you aren’t being charged!
+**If your code is not executing, you aren’t being charged!**

 ## Optimize Costs

-- colocating aws regions
+- Colocating aws regions
     - moving your functions to the same region to reduce data transfer between those services
-- refractoring and rewriting
+- Refractoring and rewriting
-- caching
+- Caching

 ## Limits